ChurroC/CompSciP/README.md

 This is my code from computer science principles.
-I should have committed it to GitHub end of last year but had to wait for AP test results to show my AP performance assessment.
+I should have committed it to GitHub end of last year but had to wait for AP test results to show my AP performance task.
+The github pages will show the PT.
+Even though I spent most of the year on html, css, and js.
+Github shows that I've wrote alot more jupyter notebooks because there are alot of extra space and and writing in there.